Procore vs Buildertrend: which platform fits your projects in 2026

 - 4Neither platform is primarily a plan markup tool — both include plan viewing as part of a larger platform.

-Procore and Buildertrend are both construction management platforms, but they serve different markets.
-Procore is built for mid-to-large commercial general contractors — firms running multi-million dollar projects with dozens of subcontractors, complex financial tracking, and formal RFI and submittal workflows.
-Buildertrend is built for residential builders — custom home builders, remodelers, and design-build firms that need client communication, selections tracking, scheduling, and change order management.
+Choose Procore if you are a commercial GC running formal RFI, submittal, and cost workflows; choose Buildertrend if you build or remodel homes and want scheduling, client selections, and a homeowner portal in one platform.
+Procore is built for mid-to-large commercial general contractors — firms running multi-million dollar projects with dozens of subcontractors and complex financial tracking.
+Buildertrend is built for residential builders — custom home builders, remodelers, and design-build firms managing the client relationship from lead through warranty.

-Pricing also reflects the market difference.
-Procore requires a sales conversation and annual enterprise contracts, with pricing that scales based on project volume — typically reaching well into six figures annually for mid-size GCs.
-Buildertrend offers tiered monthly plans starting around $99/month and scaling to $499/month, which is more accessible for residential builders.
-Both represent significant ongoing software costs.
+Procore does not publish pricing.
+It requires a sales conversation and annual enterprise contracts, with costs that scale based on project volume — typically reaching well into six figures annually for mid-size GCs.

 The decision usually comes down to project type more than preference.
 If you build commercial projects with formal submittal and RFI processes, multiple primes, and complex cost tracking, Procore is designed for that workflow.
 If you build custom homes and need to manage the client relationship from lead through warranty with a homeowner portal, Buildertrend addresses that need.
 Trying to force either tool into the other market is possible but awkward.

 Where does HomeFloorPlan fit?
 Neither Procore nor Buildertrend is primarily about plan markup and field collaboration.
 Both include plan features, but those features are secondary to their core purpose.
 For teams whose biggest pain point is getting plans marked up, shared with trades, and tracking field issues to resolution, the platform offers a focused alternative at $20/seat/month.
-It includes AI floorplan sorting, trade layer filtering, and pin-based markup — and anyone can view plans and comment through free shared links without needing a seat on an enterprise platform.
+It includes automatic floorplan sorting, trade layer filtering, and pin-based markup — and anyone can view plans and comment through free shared links without needing a seat on an enterprise platform.
+If that is the workflow you are weighing, compare dedicated construction drawing management software before committing to a full platform.

 Frequently Asked Questions